ClojureBridgeLondon/community-docs/docs/curriculum/who-are-we.md

 ## So who are we?

-We can also use a Clojure collection to hold lots of values about the group we are in.
+We can use a Clojure collection to hold lots of values about the group we are in.

-**Define the group you are in**
+**Define the group you are in and give that group a name**

 <!-- Using expression evaluation fix to make string appear as a value in klipse -->
 <pre><code class="language-klipse" data-eval-context="expr">
-(def my-group ["John Stevenson" "Rich Hickey" "Chris Howe-Jones" "Bruce Durling"])
+(def my-group [])
 </code></pre>

+Here is a [suggested example](https://gist.github.com/6df8022aee312da586ca5561c3bc9baa) with a fictitious group

 ### Nesting Collections